Cleburne State Park

-Cleburne State Park is a 528 acre Texas state park in Johnson County, Texas operated by the Texas Parks and Wildlife Department.
-The park includes the 116 acre, spring-fed Cedar Lake that was created by construction of an earthen dam by the Civilian Conservation Corps.
+Cleburne State Park is a 528 acre state park in Johnson County, Texas, United States operated by the Texas Parks and Wildlife Department.
+The park includes the 116 acre, spring-fed Cedar Lake that was created by construction of an earthen dam by the Civilian Conservation Corps (CCC).

-The park is reached via US 67 to Park Road 21.

 History

 Cleburne State Park is named for the nearby town of Cleburne, Texas.
-It was opened in 1939 after purchase from the city.
+The park was established in 1934 when a group of Cleburne businessmen purchased a few hundred acres of land and turned it over to the State Parks Board for park development.
+From 1935 to 1940 the CCC built out the facilities of the park including the dam, a water tower, a shelter, a residence and nature trails.
 Earlier Comanche Indians hunted in the area and had a trail passing through.

-Flora and fauna
+Nature

+Plants

+The park is heavily wooded with eastern redcedar, ashe juniper, Texas live oak, bur oak, and red oaks such as Buckley's oak, Shumard oak and blackjack oak, cedar elm, American elm, honey mesquite, eastern redbud, eastern cottonwood, American sycamore, eastern black walnut, Texas ash and smooth sumac trees.

+Animals

-The park is heavily wooded with cedar, oak, elm, mesquite, redbud, cottonwood, sycamore, ash and sumac trees.
-The ground is rocky.
-Animal life includes white-tailed deer, turkey, duck, armadillo, squirrel, skunk, bobcat, swamp rabbit, cottontail rabbit, raccoon, opossum, coyote, beaver, and many species of birds.
-Species of fish in Cedar Lake include crappie, bass, catfish, bluegill, and red ear sunfish.
+Mammals found in the park include white-tailed deer, wild turkey, Mexican long-nosed armadillo, eastern fox squirrel, striped skunk, bobcat, eastern cottontail, common raccoon, Virginia opossum, coyote and American beaver.
+The woodlands create the right habitat for the endangered golden-cheeked warbler.
+Other birds documented are great blue heron, osprey, ladder-backed woodpecker, downy woodpecker and several species of ducks.
+Species of fish in Cedar Lake include largemouth bass, channel catfish, bluegill, redear sunfish, and crappie.

 Facilities

 Cleburne State Park has a variety of campsites.
+Back-in campsites with utilities and shelters accommodate up to 8 people and combination of motor vehicles/trailers.
 All sites include a picnic table, grill and a campfire ring.
 Restrooms with hot showers are available nearby all camping areas.

-Tent and parking space with water are common.

-Back-in campsites with utilities and shelters accommodate up to 8 people and combination of motor vehicles/trailers.

-Group Camp consists of a 2 group barracks with twin beds and mattresses sleeping a total of 44 people.
+Group Camp consists of a two-group barracks with twin beds and mattresses sleeping a total of 44 people.
 The dining hall and kitchen seat approximately 70 people and has some cooking equipment.
 All buildings are heated but no air-conditioning.

 Camp Creek flows through the park.